Awaiting news, families of condo victims bond together

 FORT LAUDERDALE, Fla.
-(AP) — At the Seaview Hotel in Surfside, a vast and once impersonal ballroom has become a refuge — a shared space of hope and sorrow where grieving families comfort each other during the agonizing wait for news of relatives trapped inside a collapsed condo building.
+(AP) — At the Seaview Hotel, a vast and once impersonal ballroom has become a refuge — a shared space of hope and sorrow where grieving families comfort each other during the agonizing wait for news of relatives trapped inside a collapsed Miami condo building.

 Many members of this tiny community forged in tragedy have started arriving to the meetings early and staying late.
 They linger in small groups, talking.
 They hug each other, bring each other water and tissues.
 On days when information is scarce, rescuers, including those from other countries, circulate through the room, offering more detailed tidbits.